If you are thinking about applying to Columbia College, there is no application fee, which means it is free to apply.

 Does Columbia College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Columbia College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Columbia College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Columbia College?

 ❌ No, Columbia College is test optional, so it's up to you if you want to submit test scores or not.
 If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Columbia College's acceptance rate?